wentasah/novaboot/README.md

 - \--grub2-prolog=_prolog_

-    Specifies text _preable_ that is put at the begiging of the entry GRUB2 entry.
+    Specifies text _preable_ that is put at the beginning of the entry GRUB2 entry.

 - \-m, --make\[=make command\]